Pirate-Hunter-Zoro/Drive-Transfer/README.md

 1. **Invoke the Transfer Script:**

     ```sh
-    sh master_transfer.sh
+    bash master_transfer.sh
     ```

-2. **The Great Dispersal:** The script will copy the renamed files from `gdrive:` to your series of `mega...:` remotes, keeping a detailed log of which file went to which destination in `scripts/transfer_log.txt`.
+2. **The Great Dispersal:** The script will read your `accounts.txt` file and begin a relentless, file-by-file assault.
+It will download each file from Google Drive to a temporary local folder, upload it to the next MEGA account in the sequence, and then purge the local copy before proceeding to the next target.
+All transfers are logged for your records.